Inspire Inbound Marketing Campaigns with a Vision

 Any firm can easily inspire inbound marketing campaigns with mission and vision statements.
-These statements provide direction and purpose, encourage achievement and ensure inbound marketing campaign activities are in alignment with a firm’s business goals and inbound marketing strategy.
+These statements provide direction and purpose, encourage achievement and ensure inbound marketing campaign activities align with a firm’s business goals and inbound marketing strategy.
 A firm’s ability to effectively embrace the values of the mission and vision statements will enrich the firm’s entire work environment.

 Mission and Vision Statements Provide Direction and Purpose

-In most instances, a firm’s founding principal is responsible for developing the mission and vision statements.
+A firm’s founding principal is often responsible for developing the mission and vision statements.
 The firm’s leadership is responsible for ensuring these statements are communicated and understood by the entire practice.
-The mission statement communicates the firm’s external purpose, service offerings, business priorities and beneficiaries of said mission (clients).
-In addition, the mission should express the firm’s the sole purpose, the basic reason for its inception, and describe how the mission will contribute to the firm’s vision.
-A vision statement communicates where a firm believes it will be within a stated period of time.
+The mission statement communicates the firm’s external purpose, service offerings, business priorities, and beneficiaries of said mission (clients).
+In addition, the mission should express the firm’s sole purpose, the basic reason for its inception, and describe how the mission will contribute to its vision.
+A vision statement communicates where a firm believes it will be within a stated period.
 An effective vision evokes focus and direction, providing internal and external audiences with a shared picture of the firm’s future state.
-This picture expresses in words a clear view of where the practice intends to be.
+This picture expresses a clear view of where the practice intends to be.

 Mission and Vision Statements That Encourage Achievement

 If you want to see what makes a great firm tick, take a look at the firm’s mission and vision statements.
-You will most likely find statements that offer a clear, concise description of the firm’s overall intent.
-Together, the mission and vision statements provide direction for the firm by focusing its’ attention on doing things day-to-day to accomplish its mission while pursuing its vision.
+You will most likely find statements that clearly and concisely describe the firm’s overall intent.
+Together, the mission and vision statements provide direction for the firm by focusing on doing things day-to-day to accomplish its mission while pursuing its vision.
 These statements work together to encourage achievement.
 Let's break down the basic anatomy of each statement.

-The mission statement is about the client; the client is the central focus of the firm, therefore, it makes sense to craft the mission statement first.
+The mission statement is about the client; the client is the firm's central focus.
+Therefore, it makes sense to craft the mission statement first.
 The vision statement concerns the firm and its stakeholders.

 In most instances, the founding principal ensures that the mission statement concisely communicates the following:

-- Describes why the firm wants to accomplish their mission.
+- Describes why the firm wants to accomplish its mission.

 Once the firm has these descriptions, the mission statement takes the following structure: